-- 14. To specify additionally filter criteria, you can choose Sub-filter in one or both of the Field boxes.
-This is exactly the same procedure as you can use in a Listing search.
-Refer to "Defining Subfilters" on page 110 for details if necessary. - 15.
-Click OK to save the changes and close the dialog box.
-The filter criteria appear in the Filter area of the New Filter dialog box. - To verify that the Filter retrieves the Listings you intend, click Search.
+- 12. Click OK to save the changes and close the dialog box.
+The filter criteria appear in the Filter area of the New Filter dialog box, as illustrated on the following page. - If you want to verify that the filter retrieves the Listings you intend, click Search.
 The applicable Listings appear in the Results area.